Lyft launches a new self-driving division and will develop its own autonomous ride-hailing technology

 Y Combinator is reportedly raising a $1 billion fund

 Lyft is betting the future of the road centers on sharing autonomous vehicles.
-It aims to be at the forefront of that technology with a new self-driving division and a self-driving system vehicle manufacturers could integrate into their self-driving cars.
+It aims to be at the forefront of that technology with a new self-driving division and a self-driving system car manufacturers could plug into their self-driving cars.

 The company expects to hire “hundreds” of people for the new division by the end of the year and has just signed a lease for 50,000-square-feet on the first floor of a Palo Alto facility where it plans to build out several labs and open testing spaces.
-The building Lyft refers to as “Level 5” will be developing its new “open self-driving platform” and a combination hardware and software system still in development Lyft hopes auto manufacturers will use to bring autonomous cars to its ride-hailing network.
+The building Lyft refers to as “Level 5” will be developing its new “open self-driving platform” and a combination hardware and software system still in development.
+Lyft hopes auto manufacturers will then bring in a fleet of autonomous cars to its ride-hailing network.

 The plan is somewhat similar to one Uber announced earlier.
 Lyft’s larger rival uses Volvo’s XC90 to test its self-driving tech on the roads.
-Uber announced earlier this year it was also partnering with Daimler to operate self-driving cars on it’s network.
+Uber announced earlier this year it was also partnering with Daimler to operate self-driving cars on its network.

 In Lyft’s corner, there’s GM, Waymo, JLR and a recently announced self-driving pilot program with the Boston-based autonomous car tech startup Nutonomy.